rishavadhikari4/planIt_Nepal/README.md

 ---

 <div align="center">
-  <p>Made with ❤️ for couples planning their perfect day in Nepal</p>
+  <p>Made with ❤️ for anyone planning their perfect event in Nepal</p>
   <p>
     <a href="#top">Back to Top ⬆️</a>
   </p>